 The Washington Advancements in Viticulture and Enology (WAVE) seminars, which are co-sponsored with Washington State University, follow a half- to all-day format to highlight viticulture and enology research.
 WAVEx is the condensed version, often in a webinar format, with targeted topics and practical application.
 WAVEx allows Washington Wine and WSU to tailor research programming for specific wine regions.
 WAVEx has visited the following regions: Prosser, Richland, Walla Walla, Lake Chelan, Columbia Gorge and Woodinville.

-2023 WAVE Research Seminar
+2024 WAVE Connect Research Seminar

-1:30 p.m. – 4:00 p.m., Wine Social to follow
+1:00 p.m. – 5:00 p.m., Wine Social to follow

 View the agenda and register here.

-2023 WAVEx Events
+2024 WAVEx Events

 Past Webinar Recordings

 March 24, 2022 – Soil Inoculants – Dr. Tanya Cheeke, assistant professor of microbial ecology at WSU, led a two-year study to better understand the impact of mycorrhizal inoculations on wine grape production in Washington State.
 Dr. Cheeke will share her research findings and discuss the role that soil fungi can play in Washington vineyards and their potential contribution to sustainable wine grape programs.
-Watch the webinar recording here.
+Watch the webinar recording.

 May 20, 2022 – Phylloxera – Washington State University’s Dr. Michelle Moyer will discuss how to use the Phylloxera Risk Assessment Map to determine risk of phylloxera in Washington vineyards.
 Dr. Doug Walsh, WSU entomologist, will share results from pesticide efficacy trials.
 Watch the webinar recording here.